 King Rama I Monument

-Otherwise known as King Puttayodfa, this double life-size monument to King Rama I was built to mark the city's 150th anniversary in 1932, along with the Puttayodfa Memorial Bridge next to which it sits.
-It was designed by HRH Prince Naris, and architect Silpa Bhirasri sculpted it in bronze.
-Born on March 20, 1736, King Rama I was the first king in the Chakri Dynasty which continues to this day.
-He ascended to the throne on April 6, 1782, and died 27 years later.
+King Rama I Monument was built to mark Bangkok’s 150th anniversary in 1932, along with the Puttayodfa Memorial Bridge next to which it sits.
+It was designed by HRH Prince Naris, while architect Silpa Bhirasri moulded and cast the structure in bronze.
+Born on March 20, 1736, King Rama I (also known as King Puttayodfa) was the first king in the Chakri Dynasty, which continues to this day.

 - Tel: +66 (0)91 187 1919

 Thailand Creative and Design Centre (TCDC) is a trendy design learning and resource facility, which was created to give functional designers and entrepreneurs a platform to display their innovative ideas.
 You can find this state-of-the-art facility inside a building that used to house the Bangkok General Post Office.
 The design library has over 15,000 design books, Read More...